TomasHansson/Udemy-Courses/README.md

 - Basics of Angular.

 **Build an app with ASPNET Core and Angular from scratch**
-- Better understanding of how all the different elements fit together by following along a practical example, building a complete application using Entity Framework, ASP.Net and Angular.
+- Better understanding of how all the different elements fit together by following along a practical example, building a complete application using Entity Framework, ASP.NET and Angular.

 **Unit Testing for C# Developers**
 - Basics of unit testing with NUnit and Moq.
 - Understanding the basics of TDD (Test-Driven-Development).
 - Further improved understanding of why you would want to and how to create loosely coupled applications.

+**Windows Presentation Foundation Masterclass**
+- Using Static Resources and Styles with WPF.
+- Improved understanding of Data Binding in WPF.
+- Creating Custom Controls in WPF.
+- Basics of the MVVM Pattern.
+- Basics of deploying an application to Microsoft Azure and the Windows Store.
+- Basics of using Unity (Dependency Container) to handle Dependency Injection.